baileyjadams/Simulating-the-Influence-of-Temperature-Variation-on-Allowable-Storage-Time-of-Shelled-Corn/README.md

 In order to utilize this function, only three inputs must be sequentially specified by the user: bin fill date, minimum or maximum temperature trend, and moisture content (% wet basis).
 These three inputs are expressed as "Input_Date", "Input_Temp_Trend", and "Input_Moisture_Content" variables in the first line of the function.

-   - "Input_Date" can be any date throughout the year
+   - "Input_Date" needs to be specified as string variable and can be any date throughout the year
-   - "Input_Temp_Trend needs to be specified as either 'Min' or 'Max'
+   - "Input_Temp_Trend needs to be specified as a string varible in the form of 'Min' or 'Max'
-   - "Input_Moisture_Content" needs to be a numerical value.
+   - "Input_Moisture_Content" needs to be specified as a numeric variable and can be any reasonable moisture content (% wet basis)

 An example of how to use this function at the command line is shown below: